sboily/xivo-docker/README.md

 Dockerfile for XiVO

-Please note this is only a POC to playing with docker.
+Please note this is only a POC for playing with docker.

 ## Install Docker